 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Tallahassee as well as Asheville.
+The family-friendly experiences are the main draw to Tallahassee this time of year.
 Additionally, many travelers come to Asheville for the hiking, the music scene, and the family-friendly experiences.

 In July, Tallahassee is generally around the same temperature as Asheville.
-Temperatures in Tallahassee average around 82°F (28°C), and Asheville stays around 82°F (28°C).
+Daily temperatures in Tallahassee average around 82°F (28°C), and Asheville fluctuates around 82°F (28°C).